Table of Contents

 The professional lines between workers become blurry as they spend more time together.
-Nowadays, when workers can chat online, revealing one’s weakness has increased.
+Nowadays, when workers can chat online, revealing their weaknesses has increased.
 For leaders, before you can share your weakness and vulnerability, it is essential to weigh the pros and cons.
 Leaders share their vulnerabilities to feel more bonded with their followers.
 If not effectively handled, it might lead to a damaged reputation.

 Benefits of Self-disclosure in the workplace